Kunstbanause/ballpit/break.md

 ## buildings graph
 * Drag and drop with "paint" like behavior
-* You can only place one of this building. spams
 * Click can now select, but tooltip should be for the hovered over entry!
 * Right click does not remove building